 The Pointmap plots geographic latitude/longitude data to visualize the location of data on a map.

-The Pointmap, by default, presents each record as an individual point on the map.
+The Pointmap does not aggregate data, but rather presents each record as an individual point on the map.

 The practical effect of Size Domain is to reduce the impact of outliers and create a more informative map for the most meaningful range of values.

 Size Range represents sizes of the smallest and largest points on the map, measured in pixels.
 Points can range in size from 1 to 20 pixels.
 Note that if you set very large pixel values for the top of the range (for example, 20), the largest points might cover smaller points beneath them.
 Setting the size range is a balance between making it easy to spot large values while still displaying all significant information.

 Mark Shape lets you choose from a variety of shapes to use as data point markers in your Pointmap.
 Choosing the correct shape can make data values stand out more clearly, and help to differentiate values on layered charts.

 Use Density Gradient to toggle density accumulation on and off.
 Density accumulation performs a count aggregation by pixel and allows you to color a pixel by normalizing the count and applying a color to it.
 For more information about density accumulation, see Density Mode in Example: Vega Accumulator.